callison-burch/callison-burch.github.io/teaching-statement.md

 * I improved the organization of my courses
 * I developed better course materials, including high-quality recorded videos and good, auto-graded assignments
 * I designed a fun set of hands-on extra credit assignments that use programmable toy R2D2s to demonstrate the key ideas in my AI course.
-* I recruited and organized teams of TAs (each year I have 30+ students return TAs)
+* I recruited and organized teams of TAs (each year I have 30+ students return as TAs)
-* During the pandemic, I developed course policies that were empathetic to students learning situation.
+* During the pandemic, I developed course policies that were empathetic to students' learning situation.

 I'm proud to say that I managed to eliminate the inverse correlation between class size and course reviews (Figure 2).
 Since dedicating myself to improving my teaching quality, my reviews have steadily gone up, and my courses are now consistently rated between 'very good' and 'excellent' (Figure 3).